gabemorris12/mechanism/readme.md

 # Running Animations in Jupyter Notebooks

-The mechanism package now supports interactive animations in Jupyter notebooks, which enables the same interactive widget and real-time simulations as regualr .py files:
+The mechanism package now supports interactive animations in Jupyter notebooks, which enables the same interactive widget and real-time simulations as regular .py files:

 ## Setup for Jupyter Notebook Animations